Notes on the octonions: Cross products

-\begin{proof} Assertion~(i) follows from the fact that the space of pairs of linearly independent vectors in $V$ is connected (whenever $\dim V\ne2$).
-Assertion~(ii) follows from the fact that, if $u,v$ are orthonormal, then $u,v,u\times v$ form a positive orthonormal basis and $\phi(u,v,u\times v)=\Abs{u\times v}^2=1$.
+\begin{proof} Assertion~\itref{It_3Uniqueness} follows from the fact that the space of pairs of linearly independent vectors in $V$ is connected (whenever $\dim V\ne2$).
+Assertion~\itref{It_3Volume} follows from the fact that, if $u,v$ are orthonormal, then $u,v,u\times v$ form a positive orthonormal basis and

-We prove~(iii).
+We prove~\itref{It_BACCAB}.
 If $u$ and $v$ are linearly dependent, then both sides of~\eqref{eq:assoc3} vanish.
 Hence we may assume that $u$ and $v$ are linearly independent or, equivalently, that $u\times v\ne 0$.
 Since $(u\times v)\times w$ is orthogonal to $u\times v$, by equation~\eqref{eq:frobenius}, and $V$ has dimension~$3$, it follows that $(u\times v)\times w$ must be a linear combination of $u$ and $v$.
-The formula~\eqref{eq:assoc3} follows by taking the inner products with $u$ and $v$, and using Lemma~\ref{le:area}~(iv).
+The formula~\eqref{eq:assoc3} follows by taking the inner products with $u$ and $v$, and using \autoref{le:area}~\itref{It_CrossSquare2}.